 In addition to being a hub for socializing, parks bring communities a host of mental and physical health benefits.
 Why not extend these benefits to more members of your community and their four-legged companions?

 Animal-friendly programs and events can attract new visitors to your parks and community center, while keeping regular visitors engaged by appealing to their interests.
-We’ll explore the best practices for animal-friendly park events, as well as a list of ideas to get you started.
-Get ready to tell your patrons that a dog daycare isn’t their only choice for their next visit.
+We’ll explore best practices for hosting animal-friendly park events, as well as creative ideas to help you turn your park into a go-to destination for pet owners and their companions.
 Let’s begin!

 Best Practices for Animal-Friendly Park Events

-While your parks and recreation staff likely have experience running events, getting animals involved can introduce new challenges and considerations.
+While your parks and recreation staff likely have experience running events, involving animals can introduce new challenges and considerations.
 To keep attendees safe and happy, follow best practices like:

-- Setting clear, firm guidelines.
-Establish rules for pets and owners to follow to prevent potential conflicts.
-For example, you might require leashes, an up-to-date vaccine record, and basic training.
-Share these rules during registration and send out reminders ahead of the event.
+- Set clear, firm guidelines.
+Establish rules for pets and owners to prevent potential conflicts.
+For example, you might require leashes, up-to-date vaccination records, and basic training.
+Share these rules during registration and send reminders ahead of the event.

-- Requiring advanced registration.
-Because these programs can involve more stringent guidelines, it’s safest to require advance registration rather than accepting walk-ins.
-This gives participants the time they need to submit vet records, waivers, and any other documents.
+- Require advanced registration.
+Because these programs often involve more stringent guidelines, you should require advance registration rather than accept walk-ins.
+This gives participants the time they need to submit vet records, waivers, and any other required documents.

 - Provide adequate facilities.
-Ensure attendees have access to plenty of shelter, water, and waste disposal sites.
-Tents for shade, fans, or outdoor heaters are also great additions, especially during warmer months.
+Ensure attendees have access to plenty of shelter, water, and waste disposal stations.
+During especially hot or cold months, you might add tents for shade, fans, or outdoor heaters as needed.

-- Collaborate with local animal organizations.
-This gives them the opportunity to spread awareness of their cause and help them find new supporters while boosting community happiness.
+- Partner with local animal organizations.
+Collaborating with these groups helps raise awareness of their cause while boosting community engagement.
 For example, a shelter could hold an adoption event at your park to help more animals find loving homes.

 Don’t forget to look for additional support from businesses in your community when organizing these programs.
 After all, who doesn’t love supporting animal-related causes?
-Double the Donation recommends seeking out corporate sponsorships, which are direct support that companies give to charitable organizations.
+Double the Donation recommends seeking out corporate sponsorships, which provide direct support to charitable organizations.
 Usually, this type of sponsorship comes in three forms: financial, in-kind, or media.

-If you’ve obtained a corporate sponsorship, the company can donate a large sum of money that you can use for your animal-friendly park events.
-Or they can choose to provide you with goods like dog drinking stations, or help you out with marketing by providing professional graphic design support or promoting your park’s event to their customers.
+If you’ve secured a corporate sponsorship, companies can donate funding to support your animal-friendly park events.
+Or they can provide in-kind support like dog hydration stations, or help you with marketing through professional graphic design support or promotion to their customer base.

 Top Animal-Friendly Program Ideas